 During the certification process, each grower adds up PEAS impact units for every pesticide application to the vineyard since post-harvest of the previous year, up to and including the harvest of the current year's crop.
-These pesticide records - including the date applied, the active ingredient, amount of total product applied, the application rate, and the PEAS impact units - will be submitted to the auditor by September 1st (Crush District #11) or by September 15th (North & Central Coasts).
+These pesticide records - including the date applied, the active ingredient, amount of total product applied, the application rate, and the PEAS impact units - will be submitted to the auditor by October 31, 2020.
 To achieve certification under LODI RULES, your total PEAS impact scores cannot exceed 50 units.
+Note: See the instructions in the previous paragraph for assessing risk of a pesticide without a PEAS number.